Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 - Split the method in Score class into different class.
 - Move method showWin and showGameOver into EndGameDisplay.
 - Move method show into ScoreLabelAnimator.
-- Move methos showMessage into MessageLabelAnimator.
+- Move method showMessage into MessageLabelAnimator.

 Reason: To maintain the Single Responsibility Principle, where each new class has a distinct responsibility.